 Add to this the chance that fog, cloud, rain and other wedding conditions can cause darkness to fall much earlier than the posted time.

 And even with the best-laid plans, weddings have a tendency not to run on time.
-Timelines can slip, unexpected events happen.
+Timelines can slip, brides or family members are often late, the weather can be unpredicitable, unexpected events happen.
 While it’s never an issue for me to stay longer if you want to purchase extra coverage, this won’t be an option if we’ve run out of light.
 So you may need to cut something out of the coverage entirely.

 To wrap up